Oscar (dog): Oscar Maximus

-In April 2012, Oscar and Lefson travelled in a 40-meter-tall, 260 kg, propane gas powered dog-shaped hot air balloon, nicknamed ‘Oscar Maximus’ as part of the Pedigree Dog Adoption Tour.
+In April 2012, Oscar and Lefson travelled in a 40-meter-tall, 260 kg, propane gas-powered dog-shaped hot air balloon, nicknamed 'Oscar Maximus' as part of the Pedigree Dog Adoption Tour.
 The balloon took off from Pretoria on April 14 and travelled to eight South African cities, encouraging people to first consider adopting a dog before purchasing one and encouraging dog owners to sterilize their pets.

 Legacy

-Following Oscar’s death in 2013, Lefson adopted a street dog from the Northern town of Ladakh in India whom she named ‘Rupee’.
-Later that same year, Lefson took Rupee to Kathmandu, Nepal and travelled with him to the base camp of Mount Everest, 17,598 feet above sea level.
+Lefson accidentally ran over Oscar in 2013.
+His injuries were fatal and following his death Lefson adopted a street dog from the Northern town of Ladakh in India whom she named 'Rupee'.
+Later that same year, Lefson took Rupee to Kathmandu, Nepal, and travelled with him to the base camp of Mount Everest, 17,598 feet above sea level.
 Rupee and Lefson appeared on leading news channels following this accomplishment, including CNN, ABC news, NBC, and Carte Blanche.
 Lefson later returned to South Africa with Rupee, and the pair now reside in Cape Town.
 The journey up to Base Camp had been one that Lefson originally planned to do with Oscar before he died.
 Rupee is allegedly the first dog to have made the trip up to the base camp, although this claim has been disputed.
 She nicknamed the trip 'Expedition Mutt Everest'.